What's in this article?

 In the future, the lending funds are expected to come from crypto investors, so the value would mirror what mortgages currently provide to financial institutions.

-NFT experts suspect that younger homeowners who already are experienced in crypto — and are more distrustful of banks — will be the pioneers of NFT mortgages and real estate investments in the future.
+NFT experts suspect that younger homeowners who are already experienced in crypto — and are more distrustful of banks — will be the pioneers of NFT mortgages and real estate investments in the future.

 Photo by Andrey Metelev.